What Muscles Does Surfing Work?

 Surfing is a solid full-body workout.
 In this post, we’ll explain the different muscle groups used in surfing, how they impact your abilities in the water, and how you can train these muscles to improve your surfing.

 Surfing is not just about physical strength on its own.
 It requires a bit of endurance to stay in the water, balance and stability, mobility and flexibility, and a mind-body connection.
-It’s important if you’re taking surfing seriously to really connect with your body and what it needs.
+It’s important if you’re taking surfing seriously to really connect with your body and what it needs to prevent surfing injuries.

 To start, let’s talk about the different muscles used in surfing.
 There are countless small muscles used that are also worked, but here are the major muscles used in surfing: